weimingtom/onscripter-jh-odroid-go-advance/README.md

 * And see https://github.com/weimingtom/onscripter-jh-odroid-go-advance/blob/master/vendor/SDL-master_v1_v1.txt
 * Don't use ./configure directly, https://github.com/weimingtom/onscripter-jh-odroid-go-advance/blob/master/vendor/AreaScout_SDL-master.zip
 * You can use AreaScout_SDL-master.zip or sdl-go2-master.zip or sdl-go2-tearing.zip all available
-* USE this: LDFLAGS=-lrga ./configure --disable-video-opengl --enable-video-kmsdrm
+* USE this to configure: LDFLAGS=-lrga ./configure --disable-video-opengl --enable-video-kmsdrm
 ```
 ubuntu-18.04.3-4.4-es-odroid-goA-20200923.img
 odroid/odroid